oxidecomputer/humpty/README.md

   areas such as they are available.
 (Jefe, the dedicated dumper task, and Humility in its emulation modes can all act as the dumper.)

-In Hubris, Jefe acts as the dump agent proxy, and (in the case of task dumps) also serves as the dump agent and the dumper.
-For system dumps, the dedicated dump agent serves as the agent, and an outside system (either Humility in its emulation modes or a disjoint microcontroller connected via SWD) acts as the dumper.
+In Hubris, Jefe always acts as the dump agent proxy.
+In the case of task dumps, Jefe also serves as the dump agent and the dumper (via kernel facilities to read task memory).
+For system dumps, the dedicated dump agent serves as the agent, and an outside system (either Humility in its emulation modes or a disjoint microcontroller running Hubris and connected via SWD) acts as the dumper.

 Regardless of which bodies are playing which part, the flow is: